 Aggregating demand from multiple customers tends to smooth out variation.
-Specifically, the "coefficient of variation" (the ratio of the standard deviation to the mean) of a sum of random variables is always less than or equal to the one of each individual variable.
+Specifically, the "coefficient of variation" (the ratio of the standard deviation to the mean) of a sum of random variables is always less than or equal to that of any of the individual variables.